sermon: The Father-Son Relationship (Part Eight)

 Elohim is the plural of El, another Hebrew word.
 Everybody seems to agree on that.
 There is no doubt about it.
 "El" is translated in the King James Version (and perhaps all the others as well in order to keep things consistent) as "God."
 Sometimes though it is also translated "god."
 Its basic meaning is "mighty one."
 It indicates strength.
 Elohim thus indicates the plural of those simple terms.
 Elohim is the plural of El; but there is an interesting twist to that which forces one to be careful, because Elohim is not always translated "God," or "god."

 The Hebrews got around their language deficiency by using the same word in a wide variety of contexts; thus Elohim is used in context where strength and power are indicated even though the Mighty Creator God is nowhere in the picture.
 I am going to give you an example.
 Go to Exodus 21.
 I am going to show you one example here, but there are many of them.
-If you will recall, Exodus 20 has the Ten Commandments in it, but Exodus 21:6 has some of the terms of the Old Covenant in it.
+If you will recall, Exodus 20 has the Ten Commandments in it, but verse 6 of chapter 21 has some of the terms of the Old Covenant in it.

-Exodus 21:6 Then his master shall bring him unto the judges; he shall also bring him to the door, or unto the door post; and his master shall bore his ear through with an aul; and he shall serve him forever.
+Exodus 21:6 Then his master shall bring him to the judges.
+He shall also bring him to the door, or to the door post; and his master shall pierce his ear with an awl; and he shall serve him forever.

 Where is the word "Elohim" hidden in this verse?
 Elohim is exposed in the word "judges."
 The Hebrew people held judges, along with people like a king, to be representatives of God.
 In this particular case judges were His agents rendering verdicts on behalf of God, for God, for the people.
 Therefore they were essentially "mighty" people—people of strength and power within the community.
 So to them it was perfectly natural to translate Elohim into "judges."